bonybrown/imiev-hacking-tools/MUT3/README.md

 the MUT3 databases of vehicles, components and how MUT3 obtains data from the components.
 * The .mff files (Mitsubishi Flash Format?) files.
-These are actually Microsoft CABinet archive files encrypted with this scheme.
+These are actually Microsoft cabinet archive files encrypted with this scheme.
 These contain the flash updates for the ECUs in the vehicle.

 ### decrypt-firmware

-This tool decrypts the flash update files contained in the encrypted CAB file in the .mff file.
+This tool decrypts the binary files that are generated from the SREC formatted flash update files contained in the encrypted CAB file in the .mff file.
 It is a simple byte substitution cipher.